+Basis Bailment Pledge

+1. Subject-matter Only movable goods can be Only immovable property can

+pledged. be mortgaged.

+माइक् साम विकास सर्विता

-Basis Bailment Pledge 1.
-Subject-matter Only movable goods can be pledged.
-Only immovable property can be mortgaged.
-2. Transfer In pledge only the possession is transferred.
-In mortgage transfer of ownership is made on certain conditions
+2. Transfer In pledge only the possession is In mortgage transfer of

+transferred. ow nership is m ade on cer tain

+con ditions

+- 3. Form

-3. Form A contract of pledge can be made orally.
-A mortgage must be made in writing and registered if it exceeds ₹100.
-It should also be witnessed by two persons.
-4. Use of goods In pledge, the pawnee cannot use the goods.
-In mortgage, the mortgagee may use the property.
+A contract of pledge can be A mortgage must be made in made orally.

+writing and registered if it exceeds ₹100.
+It should also be witnessed by two persons. - 4.
+Use of goods In pledge, the pawnee cannot use In mortgage, the mortgagee the goods. may use the property.
 5. Number of loans In a pledge only one loan can be taken.
 In mortgage subject to the value of the property, number of mortgages can be created.

-6. Right of pawnee/mortgagee A pawnee has a right to sell the goods in case the loan is not paid.
-First mortgagee has a prior right over subsequent mortgagees.
-7.Rightofpawnor/mortgagortoimpose restrictions A pawnor cannot impose any conditions on the pawnee.
-A mortgagor can impose restrictions on the mortgagee in certain cases.
-8. Re-pledge or re- mortgage.
-A pawnee cannot re-pledge the goods pledge.
-A mortgagee can re-mortgage the property.
+- 6. Right of A pawnee has a right to sell the First mortgagee has a prior pawnee/mortgagee goods in case the loan is not right over subsequent paid. mortgagees. - 7.
+Right of A pawnor cannot impose any A mortgagor can impose pawnor/mortgagor to conditions on the pawnee. restrictions on the mortgagee impose restrictions in certain cases. - 8.
+Re-pledge or re- A pawnee cannot re-pledge the A mortgagee can re-mortgage mortgage. goods pledge. the property.